gu-fan/riv.vim/doc/riv_todo.rst

 6. Todos

-   + TODO [#C] Todos: Todo item priorities?
+   + DONE [#C] 2012-07-07 Todos: Todo item priorities?
-   + FIXME an option for setting default type when toggle todo.
+   + FIXED 2012-07-07 an option for setting default type when toggle todo.
-   + TODO Rethiking the todo item
+   + DONE 2012-07-07 Rethiking the todo item
    + the name of todo cache.

 7. _`Table`